 Completion of Paperwork

 All patients who come to Quality Counseling are asked to complete paperwork prior to seeing a clinician for an initial assessment.
 Patients are expected to read and understand any forms that they need to sign.
+We are pleased to help clients fill out forms upon request.

 All patients are expected to attend and be on time for all scheduled appointments.
 If you are unable to attend a session, it is your responsibility to cancel no later than noon the day PRIOR to your appointment.
+Please consult attendance policy for more information.

 In order to benefit from the services you receive, you should be prepared for your sessions, actively participate with your clinician, and carry out plans made with your clinician.